Flood Advisory for ice jams issued for Erie and Lorain counties

 LORAIN, Ohio — The National Weather Service has issued a Flood Advisory for an ice jam of local rivers in Erie and Lorain counties.

-The advisory is in effect for Lorain and Erie counties from 8:45 a.m.
-Thursday through Friday at 8:45 a.m.
+The advisory is in effect for Lorain and Erie counties until 7 p.m.
+Saturday.

 Minor flooding in low-lying areas near Vermilion River, Mill Hollow and Bacon Woods Park is possible.

 Gauge reports indicated an ice jam.
-Minor flooding is ongoing or expected to begin shortly near the advisory area.
-Between a half-inch to 1 inch of rain hall fallen.
+Minor flooding is ongoing near the advisory area.

-Due to flooding of the Vermilion River, Lorain County Metroparks has closed the Vermilion River Reservation: Hollow Park for the safety of visitors.
-The Carriage Barn Visitor Center is also closed.
+Due to flooding of the Vermilion River, Lorain County Metroparks has closed the Mill Hollow section of the Vermilion River Reservation.
+Bacon Woods and the sledding hill remain open.

 RELATED: Winter Storm Warning issued for more Northeast Ohio counties